RenderKit/oidn/doc/api.md

 ----------- ------------- ---------- ---------------------------------------------------------------
 `Image`     `color`                  input beauty image (3 channels, HDR values in [0, +∞),
-                                     interpreted such that, after scaling with the `inputScale` parameter, a value of 1 corresponds to aluminance level of 100 cd/m²; directional values in [-1, 1])
+                                     interpreted such that, after scaling with the `inputScale` parameter, a value of 1 corresponds to a luminance level of 100 cd/m²; directional values in [-1, 1])

 `Image`     `output`                 output image (3 channels); can be one of the input images